Sv443/FactorioTextPlateGen/README.md

 <br>

 ## Installation:
-1. Install Node.js and npm
+1. Install [Node.js](https://nodejs.org/) and npm if you haven't already.
-2. Clone or download and extract the repository (green button at the top of the page)
+2. Clone or download and extract the repository (green button at the top of the page).
-3. Run the command `npm i` in the project directory (where the `package.json` file is)
+3. Run the command `npm i` in the project directory (where the `package.json` file is).
-4. Run `npm start` in the same directory to show the interactive prompt
+4. Run `npm start` in the same directory to show the interactive prompt.
-  or
+  Or:
-  Register the global commands `factorio-text-plate-gen` and `textplategen` by running the command `npm run link` (not `npm link`!) in the project directory
+  Register the global commands `factorio-text-plate-gen` and `textplategen` by running the command `npm run link` (not `npm link`!) in the project directory.

 > [!NOTE]
-> - You can also substitute the `npm` command with `pnpm` or `yarn` if you prefer those package managers.
+> You can also substitute the `npm` command with `pnpm` or `yarn` if you prefer those package managers.

 <br>